-This easy shrimp boil is baked in the oven using one sheet pan and aluminum foil.
-It’s an easy meal with minimal clean-up.
+This easy sheet pan shrimp boil is baked in the oven using one sheet pan and aluminum foil.
+All of the potatoes, corn, sausage and shrimp cook together for an easy dinner that’s easy to clean-up.

-Recently, I had a craving for shrimp boil, even though it’s the middle of winter rather than summer.
 Traditional shrimp boil is made in a pot, but this oven method is so much easier to clean-up.
+It’s a complete dinner on one sheet pan with lots of corn, sausage, potatoes and shrimp.

 Foil Sheet Pan Oven Shrimp Boil